chdsbd/kodiak/README.md

 Note: you need to replace the `$SHARE_SECRET`, `$GH_PRIVATE_KEY_PATH` and `$GITHUB_APP_ID` with your own values.

-The GitHub App ID can be found in the **About** sectiono of your GitHub App.
+The GitHub App ID can be found in the **About** sections of your GitHub App.

 ```
 SECRET_KEY=$SHARED_SECRET GITHUB_PRIVATE_KEY_PATH=$GH_PRIVATE_KEY_PATH GITHUB_APP_ID=$GITHUB_APP_ID poetry run uvicorn kodiak.main:app